matter-labs/eip1962/README.md

 # Performance testing

-- [ ] Find a way to save on precomputations
+- [x] Find a way to save on precomputations
-  - [x] Implement windowed exponentiation and don't create elements that are neven used
-- [ ] Find more test vectors to fit quadratic gas schedules
-- [ ] Benchmark Peppinger
+- [x] Benchmark Peppinger

 # Contributors